Chapter 13.05

 3. The parcel is non-single-family residential and the actual impervious surface coverage of the parcel charged places it in a different rate category than the rate category assigned by the City Manager or his/her designee.

-13.05.370 Billing, payment and delinquency.
+13.05.370 Billing, payment and delinquency for water, sewer, and stormwater.

 A. All accounts for utilities shall be kept in the name of the owner of the property, and the current owner shall be held responsible for all utility charges.
 The tenant may be a secondary name on the utility account, although the addition of a tenant name does not release the property owner from any responsibilities for fees and charges or penalties.

-B. There is authorized and directed the establishment of a consolidated utility billing for water, sanitary sewer, and storm water.
+B. There is authorized and directed the establishment of a consolidated utility billing for water, sanitary sewer, and stormwater.

 C. All charges for each utility service shall be due and payable on or before the thirtieth day after the billing date.
 Any charges not paid before the thirty-first day after the billing date shall be delinquent.
 An additional charge of 10 percent of the current charges shall be added to any account not paid before the thirty-first day after the billing date.